BIM4BEMS - Building Information Modeling for Building Energy Management Systems

 - Analysis and visualization of energy inefficiencies and comfort issues.

-The project aims for a prototypical implementation of the integration of BIM and operation, thereby validating the feasibility of developed methods.
+The project focused on a prototypical implementation of partially automated integration of BIM and operation, thereby validating the feasibility of developed methods.
 An existing office building is used as a test building.
+The prototype is designed as an integrated semantic data model which combines geometric data retrieved from BIM model with the operational data (BEMS) with the help of the integrated knowledgebase.
+The validation part of the presented report contains a cost-benefit analysis of a prototype and remarks on the profitability of such solution from the facility management specialists.
+The further research and development is suggested to be taken in the areas of the usability of the prototype, further automatization of the data transfer and possible usage as a basis for the digital building twin solutions.
 Findings from the project are shared with professional groups in BIM, Facility Management (FM), and heating, ventilation and air conditioning (HVAC) in order to extend BIM standards towards building operation.

 AIT Austrian Institute of Technology GmbH